We are excited to announce that the Central California Chapter ATHS 35th Annual Truck Show is ON!! – Show Day is April 24, 2021

 - The fair grounds are on the left about 1/2 way through town.

 All vehicles must have current registration, insurance, chock blocks, and fire extinguisher they will be checked at gate.
 Chock blocks must be used at all times on all vehicles.

-This year’s ATHS CCC Truck show will feature live operation of the steam powered sawmill on the Amador County Fairgrounds.
+This year’s ATHS CCC Truck show may feature live operation of the steam powered sawmill on the Amador County Fairgrounds.